 Animal Hybridization / Self (a): though he is primarily described as human, Shamash is also associated with the lion, and is often depicted as such.
 Thus, Shamash can be assumed to have the intensity 13 ability to partially or completely assume leonine characteristics.

-Aura / Plasma (a): despite his many qualities, Shamash is known as a sun god above all else.
+Aura / Plasma (a): despite his many other qualities, Shamash is known as a sun god above all else.
 He may thus surround his body with a powerful aura of plasma, one which burns others on touch at intensity 20, and provides him like (or +5) protection from injury.

 * Flight (a): while he typically relies upon Bunene to chariot him across the skies, Shamash is often depicted at the heart of a bird comprised of light and heat.
 This grants him intensity 11 flight, at 1,037.54 miles per hour, a representation of his daily movement around the earth.